 |FTM / F2M –||Abbreviation for female-to-male transgender or transsexual person.|

-attracted to males in a romantic, erotic and/or emotional sense.
-Not all men who
+attracted to male-identified people in a romantic, erotic and/or emotional sense.
+Not all male-identified people who

 engage in “homosexual behavior” identify as gay, and as such this label should

 be used with caution.
 2. Term used to refer to the LGBTQI community as a

 whole, or as an individual identity label for anyone who does not identify as